-Currently, there is no specific antiviral medication that is FDA-approved to treat COVID-19, and there is no vaccine yet available.
+Currently, there is no specific antiviral medication that is FDA-approved to treat COVID-19.
 The best way to prevent illness is to avoid being exposed to this virus, which is thought to spread mainly from person-to-person.

 How can I help protect myself and my loved ones?